cwansart/deployment-exercise/README.md

 To use Maven during the build we need to add it as a tool: http://localhost:9082/configureTools/ Scroll down to _Maven_ and click on _Add Maven_.
 Enter the name `maven3.6.1` and select this version in the drop down menu.
 Then you're done and click on _Save_ on the bottom of the page.

+Another tool we'll need is Docker.
+To add it open up http://localhost:9082/configureTools/ again, scroll down to _Docker_ and click on _Add Docker_.
+Enter `docker` as the name and select the _Install automatically_ field.
+Click on _Add installer_ and select _Download from docker.com_.
+Then click _Save_.

 We also need to add the _Config File Provider_ plugin to Jenkins.
 Open http://localhost:9082/pluginManager/available, click on the _Available_ tab and search for `config file provider`.
 Check the checkbox and click on the _Download now and install after restart_ button.
 Click on the _Restart Jenkins when installation is complete and no jobs are running_ checkbox to restart Jenkins after the installation.

 At last we need some credentials for Nexus.
 You'll create a user called `publisher` with the password `publisher` in the next steps to publish Docker images to the Nexus.
 We'll take a step ahead and add those credentials in Jenkins now.
 To do that open http://localhost:9082/credentials/store/system/domain/_/newCredentials and type `publisher` into the _Username_ and the _Password_ field.
 In the _ID_ field enter `docker-publisher`.
 (Check the Jenkinsfile in the example project where it is used.)